C Connor Beam

 To help you learn how to paint mesh and canvas, @chadcantcolor created a tutorial to show you how to use Angelus Paints on these surfaces using the clean fade and dab method.

-Keep reading to see how to use this method and what tools you'll need to get started.
+Continue reading to discover how to use this technique with Angelus fabric paint and the essential tools you’ll need to begin your own project.

 What You Need